vpilat/arewewebyet/CONTRIBUTING.md

 Some topics do not have a `packages` array.
 These topics contain content after the frontmatter (after the second `+++`) Anything after the second `+++` is then rendered after the title in the top of the page, before the packages are listed.
-For example, the database topic is seperated into `drivers`, and `orms`:
+For example, the database topic is separated into `drivers`, and `orms`:
 ```
 +++
 [extra]